Yucheng-Yan/llamasay/README.md

 Llamasay is a Bash-based software that can correct typos in Bash commands, powered by the [Llama 3 model](https://ai.meta.com/blog/meta-llama-3/).

+## Prerequisite
+To use llamasay, you will need to set up [ollama](https://ollama.com/) and get at least one model you want to use.

 ## Installation

 ``````bash